magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/coap.md

 ## Uplink Converter

-Before setting up an **CoAP integration**, you need to create an **Uplink Converter** that is a script for parsing and transforming the data received by CoAP integration to format that ThingsBoard uses. **deviceName** and **deviceType** are required, while attributes and telemetry are optional. attributes and telemetry are flat key-value objects.
+Before setting up an **CoAP integration**, you need to create an **Uplink Converter** that is a script for parsing and transforming the data received by CoAP integration to format that IoT Hub uses. **deviceName** and **deviceType** are required, while attributes and telemetry are optional. attributes and telemetry are flat key-value objects.
 Nested objects are not supported.

 To create an **Uplink Converter** go to **Data Converters** section and Click **Add new data converter —> Create new converter**.
 Name it **"CoAP Uplink Converter"** and select type **Uplink**.
 Use debug mode for now.